-Making herb infused oils takes quite some time and patience but also very satisfying.
-I have previously talked about Calendula oil, how to make the infusion yourself and how to use it in skin remedies.
-Today I decided to introduce another favorite infusion of mine — the elderflower oil.
-Curuious to hear more about it?
-Keep reading then..
+I have previously talked about calendula oil — how to make the infusion yourself, and how to use it in skin remedies.
+Today, I decided to introduce another favorite infusion of mine — the elderflower oil.

 What is Elderflower?

-My first memory of using elderflower remedy is from my childhood when my grandmother was pouring tons of litters of tea in my throat to combat the flu and cough.
-She was using it in food, desserts, drinks and liquors — she was a big elderflower fan.
+My first memory of using an elderflower remedy was from my childhood.
+Tons of litres of tea went down my throat as my grandmother poured them, to combat the flu and cough.
+She was using it in food, desserts, drinks, and liquors — she was a big elderflower fan.

-Now I know it was for good reason.
-Elderflower is used for colds, flu, swollen sinuses (sinusitis), bronchitis, diabetes, constipation and skin care.
-It is packed with vitamins A, B, C, and E, all of which incredibely beneficial for the skin health.
+Now, I know it was for a good reason.
+Elderflower is used for colds, flu, swollen sinuses (sinusitis), bronchitis, diabetes, constipation, and skin care.
+It is packed with vitamins A, B, C, and E — all of which are incredibly beneficial for skin health.

-Elderflower oil has anti-inflammatory properties and is rich in vitamins and bioflavonoids which help prevent wrinkles from developing.
-The oil contains can protect against sun and other free-radical damage.
+Elderflower oil has anti-inflammatory properties and is rich in vitamins and bioflavonoids, which help prevent wrinkles from developing.
+The oil can protect against the sun and other free-radical damage.

 How To Make Infused Elderflower Oil

-If you want to try adding some elderflower oil to your beauty routine and DIYs, give this Elderflower oil infusion recipe a try.
+With all these benefits, you must be excited to make this oil for yourself!
+Trust me, you won't regret making elderflower oil.
+Now, if you want to try adding some elderflower oil to your beauty routine and DIYs, give this elderflower oil infusion recipe a try.

 How To Prepare and Use It?

-3. Place the mixture in a warm place for minimum two weeks.
+- Place the mixture in a warm place for a minimum of two weeks.
 Heat and patience are the main factors helping the infusion.

-6. Store the elderflower oil in a cool and dark place.
-Shelf live is up to one year.
+- Store the elderflower oil in a cold and dark place.
+Shelf life is up to one year.

 Stay tuned and take skin care